womogenes/elastic-vs-amazon/src/index.md

 1. Create a fork of the latest Apache-licensed version of Elasticsearch and continue offering it as a service service, sharing no revenue with Elastic.
 2. Collaborate with Elastic, selling the official version of Elasticsearch on Amazon's infrastructure and share some revenue.

-Let's look at the game theory behind this. [/game-theory](/game-theory)
+Let's look at the game theory behind Elastic's decision to change the Elasticsearch license. -> [/game-theory](/game-theory)